-Blood gases is a measurement of how much oxygen and carbon dioxide is in your blood.
-It also determines the acidity (pH) of your blood.
+Blood gases are a measurement of how much oxygen and carbon dioxide are in your blood.
+They also determine the acidity (pH) of your blood.

 Arterial blood gas analysis; ABG

 Usually, blood is taken from an artery.
 In some cases, blood from a vein may be used.

 Blood may be collected from one of the following arteries:

 - Radial artery in the wrist

 - Brachial artery in the arm

 The health care provider may test circulation to the hand before taking a sample of blood from the wrist area.